IntersectMBO/plutus-tx-template/DESCRIPTION.md

-# Plutus Tx Template
+# Plinth Template

-This is a template repository for kickstarting your `plutus-tx` smart contract project.
+This is a template repository for kickstarting your Plinth smart contract project.

 Please refer to the [README.md](./README.md) for more information.